mttldev/renpy-shader/README.md

 OpenGL shader and [skeletal animation](doc/rigeditor.md) support for Ren'Py.
 The ShaderDemo Ren'Py project included in this repository has many examples about what this library can do.

-An improved and modified version of this library is currently used in adult visual novel [Offcuts](https://stencilbits.itch.io/offcuts) (NSFW link).
-That version has some general improvements but it's also tightly tied to that game and a specific Ren'Py version and is not for general use.

 # Examples

 * [Shader effects demo video](https://www.youtube.com/watch?v=nyDbvAy0Xa4)